This is the multi-page printable view of this section. Click here to print.

 Parental Guidance Recommendations

-Beyond protective measures, good family education is more important:
+Beyond protective measures, quality family education is more crucial:

-Technical means are auxiliary tools, while education and guidance are fundamental.
-Use control tools reasonably while focusing on cultivating adolescents’ online literacy and self-management abilities.
+Technical measures are supplementary tools, while education and guidance remain fundamental.
+Apply management tools reasonably while focusing on developing youth’s digital literacy and self-management capabilities.

-In today’s society, seniors are confronting increasingly severe cybersecurity threats.
-The following characteristics make them a high-risk group for online fraud:
+In today’s society, the elderly face increasingly severe cybersecurity threats.
+The following characteristics make them high-risk targets for online scams:

-• Lack of awareness and knowledge about online scams
+• Lack of awareness and preventive measures against online scams

 • Tendency to trust unverified software download links